eslupmi/impulse/README.md

 ## Quick start

-This path starts IMPulse with Docker Compose and the built-in web UI, without connecting a messenger.
+The following steps will start IMPulse using Docker Compose with the built-in web UI, without integrating a chat messenger.

 ```bash
 # Create directory structure